icon-project/documentation/howto/how-to-write-score-integrate-tests.md

 1. Deploy SCORE to be tested
 2. Create a ICON JSON-RPC API request for the SCORE API you want to test
-3. If neccessary, sign a ICON JSON-RPC API request
+3. If necessary, sign a ICON JSON-RPC API request
 4. Invoke a ICON JSON-RPC API request and get the result
 5. Check the result